api-platform/docs/core/serialization.md

 By default, the serializer provided with API Platform represents relations between objects using [dereferenceable IRIs](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
 They allow you to retrieve details for related objects by issuing extra HTTP requests.
 However, for performance reasons, it is sometimes preferable to avoid forcing the client to issue extra HTTP requests.

+**Note:** We strongly recommend using [Vulcain](https://vulcain.rocks) instead of this feature.
+Vulcain allows creating faster (better hit rate) and better designed APIs than relying on compound documents, and is supported out of the box in the API Platform distribution

 ### Normalization

 In the following JSON document, the relation from a book to an author is by default represented by an URI:

 ```json